jjdblast/bigdata-pipeline_wiki/Examples.md

-## Example Applications, Libraries, and Low-Level JVM/Linux Code Samples
+## Example Spark Applications, Streaming Jobs, Libraries, and Low-Level JVM/Linux Code Samples
 * Flux Capacitor comes with many example applications to help you get started.
 * You are encouraged to start with one of these examples when building your own custom apps or libraries
 * The root of these examples is `$MYAPPS_HOME`.